-Osprey Housing Group is committed to ensuring that all data and information within the organisation is managed efficiently particularly in relation to sensitive staff and tenant information.
+Osprey Housing is committed to ensuring that all data and information within the organisation is managed efficiently particularly in relation to sensitive staff and tenant information.
 We are committed to complying with all legislation relating to the management of data and information.
-All Osprey Housing staff and volunteers have a responsibility to ensure that data and information is managed effectively within the organisation.
+All Osprey Housing team have a responsibility to ensure that data and information is managed effectively within the organisation.